Shusampal/random-animal-kafka-app/readme.md

 Producer will push random animal name to that topic.

 ## Flow of Project
-Topic is created.
+1.Topic is created.
-Producer produces / pushes message in fixed interval to this topic.
+2.Producer produces / pushes message in fixed interval to this topic.
-Consumer can read these pushed message.
+3.Consumer can read these pushed message.

 ## File structure
-topic.js - File which creates the kafka topic producer.js - File which creates the producer and which will then periodically push message consumer.js - File which reads the pushed message
+topic.js - File which creates the kafka topic. producer.js - File which creates the producer and which will then periodically push message. consumer.js - File which reads the pushed message.

 ## Dependencies
 kafka.js